cdesiles/ansible-playbooks/roles/postgres/README.md

 - ❌ Cannot create roles
 - ❌ Cannot access other databases

-### 4. Local-Only Access
+### 4. Controlled Access

-PostgreSQL is configured to listen on `localhost` only:
+PostgreSQL default configuration:
+- Listens on `localhost` only by default
+- To allow container access, set `postgres_listen_addresses` to include Podman gateway
+- UFW firewall rules automatically configured for allowed sources
+- `pg_hba.conf` automatically configured for Podman subnet when enabled
-- No remote connections allowed
+- No remote network access by default
-- Services must run on the same host

 ## Troubleshooting